greenboxal/doggohub/doc/workflow/project_features.md

 You can make tickets, assign them to people, file them under milestones, order them with labels and have discussion in them.

-They integrate deeply into GitLab and are easily referenced from anywhere by using `#` and the issue number.
+They integrate deeply into DoggoHub and are easily referenced from anywhere by using `#` and the issue number.

 ## Merge Requests